syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 # Column Types in .NET MAUI DataGrid (SfDataGrid)

 The SfDataGrid contains different types of columns.
-The functionalities of the column can be implied by its name.
-Based on the requirements any column can be used.
+The functionalities of the columns can be implied by their names.
+Any of the columns can be used depending on the requirements.

-The following table describes the types of columns and its usage:
+The following table describes the types of columns and their usage:

 <table>
 <tr>